agersant/crystal/docs/api/physics/movement_set_speed.md

 # Movement:set_speed

 Sets how fast this entity can move.
-This can also specified as a [Movement](movement) constructor argument.
+This can also specified as a [constructor argument](movement).

 ## Usage